 Travel Costs

-However, this does not include entrance fees for sightseeing and tourist activities, which can be pretty high in both Spanish cities.
+This doesn’t include entrance fees for sightseeing and tourist activities, though, which can be pretty high in both Spanish cities.

-So if you want to include the prices in Barcelona and Valencia as an essential factor in deciding which places to visit, this point clearly goes to Valencia.
+So if cost is an important factor in your decision, this point clearly goes to Valencia.

 Shopping

 For me personally, shopping on vacation is somewhat secondary.
-For some, a shopping day is an absolute must on every trip.
-Therefore, we would like to include this point in the comparison.
+For some, though, a shopping day is an absolute must on every trip, so I wanted to include this point in the comparison anyway.

-Both Valencia and Barcelona offer a wide range of stores, local boutiques, large malls with international brands, and of course, stores of famous luxury brands.
+Both Valencia and Barcelona offer a wide range of stores, local boutiques, large malls with international brands, and of course, plenty of well-known luxury brands.

-But if we go into more detail and look at the exact selection in both cities, Barcelona makes the race here due to a more extensive selection.
+But if we look more closely at the exact selection in both cities, Barcelona wins this round thanks to its larger selection.

 Safety: Is Barcelona or Valencia safer?

 Pickpockets are generally a big problem in Spain due to the lax legislation.
 The rule of thumb is that the more touristy a place, the more pickpockets.
-As the most touristy city in Spain, Barcelona is naturally a sad leader as the pickpocket capital.
+As the most touristy city in Spain, Barcelona has sadly earned the title of pickpocket capital.

 Festivals